 War and Social Upheaval: Specific Conflicts and Major Developments

-Figure 1.--Here we see a German World War I recruit.
+Figure 1.--The newly united German nation began the 20th century as the most poweful country in Europe.
+The first half of the century would be dominaterd by two disasterous attemps by Germany to dominate Europe, supported by an aggressive nationism prevalent in the country.
+Here we see a German World War I recruit.
+It would fall on boys like this to carry out thepolicies of the ciuntry's leadership.
 Unfortunately we do not know his name or what happened to him.
 World War I was at first called THe Great War until World War II broke out.
-In fact in many ways World War II was a ontinuation of World War I aftr a brief period of peace.
+In fact in many ways World War II was a continuation of World War I after a 20-year truce.
 Notice the peak on the youth's cap here.
-Most German caps like ths did not have the peaks.
-We wonder if he was an officer candidate.
+Most German caps like this did not have the peaks.
+We suspct that he was an officer candidate.

-HBC has collected information on the following wars and crises.
+HBC has collected information on numerous wars and major historical crises.
 Military history commonly focuses on the actual fighting, tactic, weaponery, soldiers, and strategic consequences.
 Battles and the wars in which they occur often have much more significance than purly military and diplomatic consequences.
 There are commonly pervasive political, economic and cultural consequences which affect the lives of individuals.
 One of the many impacts has been fshion.
 In most cases we have just collected basic information on the conflict and our understanding of fashion impacts are still limited.
 We have primarily focused on 19th and 20th century conflicts.
 This is the historical period in which specialized clothing existed for boys.
 Some of these conflicts had major impacts on fashion.
 Some of these conflicts had less impact on fashion, but are important to fully understand the sweep of history and the other conflicts we are assesing.
 We hope to eventually, however, expand our coverage to earlier conflicts as well.
+The question of violence in human affairs is an interesting one.
+It touches on the intrinsic nature of man and the institutions that he creates.
+The widely-held popular concept is that violence has been increasing and that modern times, especially the 20th century, was the most violent in human history.
+And even today in the 21st, the 24-hour electronic news cycle constantly reports on crime, war, and terrorism around the world.

 Mass Killings